 - About 10 percent of veterans of the Iraq and Afghanistan wars misuse drugs or alcohol.

 Individuals with co-occurring disorders often deal with physical pain, relationship problems and sleep disturbances.
 Failing to seek treatment for both PTSD and drug addiction can exacerbate health problems.

 Why Is It Important to Raise PTSD Awareness?

 Mental illness is stigmatized in America.
 Because of stigma, many people with PTSD often avoid talking about their condition or put off seeking treatment.
 A 2013 study published in Psychiatric Rehabilitation Journal examined the impact stigma has on treatment-seeking combat veterans with PTSD.
 The study’s authors found that these individuals are often viewed by others as dangerous and responsible for their own PTSD.
 These misconceptions have caused many veterans to avoid treatment.

 Raising awareness for PTSD can help reduce the stigma and other barriers that stand between affected individuals and treatment.
-By educating the general public about the disease, individuals can better understand the realities of the mental illness.
+By educating the general public about the disease, individuals can better understand the realities of mental illness.
 Awareness may also help veterans realize that the disorder is common and nothing to be embarrassed about, which could inspire them to seek professional assistance.

 Treatment can save lives.
 If you or a loved one has PTSD or another mental illness, The Recovery Village can help you heal.
 With locations throughout the country, The Recovery Village has physicians trained in treating substance use and mental health disorders to help patients overcome their individual challenges as each treatment plan is catered to the patient’s specific needs.
 Call today to receive information about locations, treatment programs and insurance options.